yukun-dong/how-to/Respond-to-chat-commands-in-Teams.md

         }
         ```

 1. Provide the `triggerPatterns` that can trigger this command handler.
 Usually it's the command name defined in your manifest, or you can use RegExp to handle a complex command (e.g. with some options in the command message).

 1. Implement `handleCommandReceived` to handle the command and return a response that will be used to notify the end users.
 * You can retrieve useful information for the conversation from the `context` parameter if needed.
 * Parse command input if needed:
   * `message.text`: the use input message
   * `message.matches`: the capture groups if you uses the RegExp for `triggerPatterns` to trigger the command.

-1. Register your command handler to the underlying bot.

-   Open `bot\src\internal\initialize.ts`:
+### Step 4: Register the new command

-   * update the call to `ConversationBot` constructor to include your new added command handlers.
+Open `bot\src\internal\initialize.ts` and update the call to `ConversationBot` constructor to include your new added command handlers.

         ```typescript
         export const commandBot = new ConversationBot({